 Property Development during COVID-19

-For example, the government has already announced the extension of the Help to Buy Scheme to 2023; restricted to first time buyers of newly built homes in an attempt to give the industry a boost.
+For example, the government has already announced the extension of the Help to Buy Scheme to 2023; restricted to first time buyers of newly built homes in an attempt to give the industry a much needed boost.

 Preparation of Contract Packages, Exchanges & Completions

 This period of social distancing during lockdown can provide the perfect opportunity for the collation of documentation, and drafting preparation, required to enable units on a development to be sold or let very quickly; either off-plan or on completion of the development, once the restrictions have been lifted.
 The early preparation of the contractual paperwork means that delays in the process are reduced and sales can complete significantly quicker.